Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Experiments

 \subsection{Detecting Real API Providers}

-We evaluate our detection methods on three base models—Llama-3.2-3B-Instruct, Mistral-7B-Instruct-v0.3, and Gemma-2-9B-it—each deployed through multiple API providers.
-Local inference on an A100 GPU serves as the baseline.
-As shown in Table~\ref{tab:api-comparison}, all tests correctly identify behavioral equivalence in local deployments.
+We evaluate three models—Llama-3.2-3B, Mistral-7B, and Gemma-2-9B—across multiple API providers, using local A100 inference as the baseline.
+As shown in Table~\ref{tab:api-comparison}, all tests correctly confirm behavioral equivalence in local deployments.

 Across all settings, RUT and MMD generally agree in detecting significant deviations across providers, offering mutual validation for their behavioral sensitivity.
 The KS test exhibits similar trends but with notably lower sensitivity.

-An exception arises in the Mistral + HF Inference setting, where MMD yields a power of 1.000 while other tests are below 0.2.
-Upon investigation, we suspect that the discrepancy is due to a tokenization mismatch: the Hugging Face Inference API consistently omits the leading whitespace present in the reference outputs.
-Because MMD uses character-level Hamming distance, this formatting difference inflates the score.
+One exception is Mistral + HF Inference, where MMD yields a power of 1.0 while others remain below 0.2.
+We trace this to a tokenization mismatch: the HF Inference API consistently omits the leading whitespace present in the reference outputs.
+Since MMD uses string Hamming distance, the formatting difference inflates the score.
 After restoring the missing space, the MMD score drops to 0.211, aligning with other tests.
-This illustrates RUTt’s robustness to minor decoding mismatches that can mislead string-based metrics.
+This shows the robustness of RUT to minor decoding mismatches that can mislead string-based metrics.